MatthewZenn/DaveyJones/README.md

 # DaveyJones
-Kraken clone that logs addresses for scambaiting
+Kraken clone that logs addresses for scambaiting.

+This is a UI clone of Kraken's 'Transfer' page.